-The actual cost of homeschooling children can actually be affordable.
-Usually when you join a homeschool support group, you will be able to learn a lot of ways to make your homeschool expenses inexpensive.
-For instance I have joined a homeschool support group where I pay a minimal annual amount and I am able to get discounts for a lot of subscriptions that we use in our homeschool like Rosetta Stone; Mathletics; Spellodrome; Skwirk; Literacy Planet; Phonics Hero; Touch-type, Read & Spell; among others.
+The actual cost of homeschooling children is affordable.
+Usually, when you join a homeschool support group, you will learn plenty of ways to make your homeschool expenses inexpensive.
+For instance, I have joined a homeschool support group where I pay a minimal annual amount.
+I can get discounts for many subscriptions we use in our homeschool, like Rosetta Stone, Mathletics, Spellodrome, Skwirk, Literacy Planet, Phonics Hero, Touch-type, and Read & Spell.

-homeschooling at very low rates.
-As I mentioned this can depend on the support group that you join, the type of materials that you use in your homeschooling activities and their availability.
-When you have a lot of children who homeschool, they can reuse the materials that you have and in that way your cost goes down.
+There are a lot of homeschooling families who have been successful in carrying out homeschooling at meager rates.
+As I mentioned, this can depend on the support group you join, the type of materials you use in your homeschooling activities, and their availability.
+When you have a lot of children who homeschool, they can reuse the materials you have, so your cost goes down.
 A lot of the course materials can be obtained from vendors of homeschooling materials.
-You can also find groups where they have members who have used materials which they sell at a lesser cost than they bought them.
-You can also buy some second-hand books in Amazon or eBay.
+You can also find groups with members who have used materials that they sell at a lesser cost than they bought them.
+You can also buy second-hand books on Amazon, eBay, Facebook Market, Opportunity Shops, etc.